 HealthScout AI Analysis

-Goal: Evaluate whether intratumoral L19IL2, L19TNF, or their combination (L19IL2/L19TNF), each given with systemic pembrolizumab, can induce objective responses in patients with unresectable stage III–IV melanoma that is refractory to prior anti–PD-1/L1 therapy, compared with historical expectations for anti–PD-1 re-challenge alone.
+Goal: Evaluate whether intratumoral L19IL2, L19TNF, or the combination L19IL2/L19TNF, each given with systemic pembrolizumab, can induce objective responses in anti–PD-1–refractory unresectable stage III–IV melanoma compared with historical outcomes of anti–PD-1 re‑challenge alone.

-Outcomes: Primary: Confirmed objective response rate (CR+PR) per RECIST v1.1 in each arm, assessed up to 2 years from first intralesional treatment in the ITT population.
-Secondary: Best overall response, duration of response, pathological response in one injected target lesion at week 18, confirmed ORR by iRECIST and itRECIST, PFS from randomization, OS from randomization, and safety (AEs, SAEs, immune-related AEs, AESIs, DILI).
-Extensive safety monitoring includes vitals, ECGs, echocardiography, hematology and chemistry panels, coagulation parameters, endocrine labs (e.g., ACTH), immunogenicity (anti-fusion protein antibodies), and LDH.
-Tumor assessments at weeks 12, 18, 24, 36, 48, 64, 80, and 96 or until progression/death.
+Outcomes: Primary endpoint is confirmed objective response rate (CR+PR) by RECIST v1.1 in each arm up to 2 years from first intralesional treatment in the ITT population.
+Secondary endpoints include best overall response, duration of response, pathological response at week 18 in an injected lesion, confirmed ORR by iRECIST and itRECIST, PFS from randomization, OS from randomization, and safety/tolerability (AEs, SAEs, immune-related AEs, AESIs, DILI).
+Extensive safety monitoring includes serial labs (hematology, chemistries, coagulation, endocrine markers), vitals, ECGs, echocardiography, and assessment of anti-drug antibodies.
+Imaging for tumor assessments is scheduled at weeks 12, 18, 24, 36, 48, 64, 80, and 96 or until progression.

 Eligibility More information